hhenrichsen/canvas-commons/README.md

 ### Window

 The `Window` node is custom component designed to look like a window on either a MacOS system or a Windows 98 system.
-It is designed to be used as a container, and uses a `Scrollable` internally to view larger content than its size.

 #### Props

 - `bodyColor` - the color of the body
 - `headerColor` - the color of the header
-- `scrollable` - the ref to the scrollable to use
 - `titleProps` - the props to pass to the title's `<Txt>` node
 - `title` - the title of the window
 - `windowStyle` - the style of the window, either `WindowStyle.Windows98` or `WindowStyle.MacOS`

-It also accepts any props that a `Scrollable` would accept, and passes them down.

 #### Example